cohesity/cohesity-poshbot/cohesity-module-for-poshbot/PoshBot.Cohesity/public/README.md

 }
 ```
- # 4. Configuration on Slack and/or Teams
+ # 4. Configuration on Slack and or Teams
  # 4.1 Slack

   1. To run Poshbot with configuration use the following commands in `public` directory: